 - a two-hour practice development meeting

-- and finally, a two-hour practice reflection meeting.
+- a two-hour practice reflection meeting.

 Earn CPD hours

 As a trained facilitator you will receive 2 CPD hours of Section 2: peer review and 2.5 CPD hours of Section 3: practice improvement for each PPR you facilitate.
 In addition, you can claim training under Section 4 Self-guided learning of the RANZCP CPD program.

 Facilitator training of around one hour will be provided.

 How to apply